mylabz-xyz/vue-next-rx/README.md

 ## `$subscribeTo(observable, next, error, complete)`

 This is a prototype method added to instances.
-You can use it to subscribe to an observable, but let VueRx manage the dispose/unsubscribe.
+You can use it to subscribe to an observable, but let VueNextRx manage the dispose/unsubscribe.

 ```js
 import { interval } from "rxjs";